SeanKilleen/seankilleen.github.io/_posts/2020-03-30-getting-ubuntu-desktop-gui-working-with-windows-subsystem-for-linux-wsl.md

 * If you want this done every time you start up, also run `echo "export DISPLAY=localhost:0.0" >> ~/.bashrc`
 * Run `sudo apt install ubuntu-desktop` to install the goodies
 * Run `sudo apt install gedit` to install the common GUI-based text editor
+* Run `sudo apt install yad` to allow the creation of graphical dialogs from shell scripts